dnobrega/DNS/README.md

 # DNS
-This github contains documentation to install the Bifrost code as well as IDL routines to analyze Bifrost numerical experiments and other IDL utilities.
+This github repository contains documentation to install the Bifrost code as well as IDL routines to analyze Bifrost numerical experiments and other IDL utilities.